 - In a medium bowl, whisk flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger and cloves.

-- In a large bowl, mix melted butter, cocoa powder, brown sugar, molasses, applesauce and vanilla until combined.
+- In a large bowl, mix melted chocolate, melted butter, cocoa powder, brown sugar, molasses, applesauce and vanilla until combined.
 Beat in egg on high speed until incorporated.

-- On low speed, gradually mix in flour mixture, alternating with eggnog.
+- On low speed, mix in half of the flour mixture, followed by the eggnog and then the remaining flour.
 Spoon into muffin pans until each cup is 3/4 full.
 For more even baking fill empty cups 3/4 full of water.

 - Bake for 15-18 minutes, or until an inserted toothpick comes out clean.
 Let the muffins rest in the pan for 3 minutes before removing to a wire cooling rack.

-- Once the muffins are cool melt the baker's chocolate in the microwave or on the stovetop.
+- Once the muffins are cool melt 2 oz. of baker's chocolate in the microwave or on the stovetop.
 Spoon the melted chocolate into a Ziplock bag and cut a small hole in one corner of the bag.
 Drizzle chocolate on top of each muffin and sprinkle with coarse sugar.

 - Store in an airtight container.
 These muffins also freeze well.